Powaful3000/c2server/README.md

 # c2server
-c2 server rust practice project
+c2 server rust practice project for some fun